 There is no camping at Parc Jean-Drapeau, Osheaga's official site.
 And there are no hotels in the park.
 However, downtown and Old Montreal are but a short subway ride away and feature a slew of choice accommodations.

-For a European feel, try Old Montreal's top 12 hotels.
-For accommodations in the heart of downtown and Montreal's entertainment district, consider these Montreal festival hotels.
-For a stay sandwiched between Chinatown and Old Montreal, these hotels near Montreal convention center Palais des congrès are perfect.
+For a European feel, try one of Old Montreal's top hotels.
+For accommodations in the heart of downtown and Montreal's entertainment district, consider Montreal festival hotels.
+For a stay sandwiched between Chinatown and Old Montreal, hotels near Montreal convention center Palais des congrès are perfect.

 Osheaga usually opens the festival grounds one hour before the first act is scheduled to perform.
 Depending on the edition, expect to have access to the grounds anytime between noon and 1 p.m.